Snowflake-Labs/sf-cheatsheets/snowflake-cli.md

 #### List Image Repositories

-List all image repositories in the database/schema,
+List all image repositories in the database and schema,

 ```shell
 snow spcs image-repository list \